pbj-writes/bicycle_api/docs/source/index.html.md

 We have language bindings in Shell, Ruby, Python, and JavaScript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

+<aside class="warning">IN PROGRESS.
+I have not deployed my API application for testing/playing, but it is real.
+I'm opting to record a demo of the API application on my machine in the near term.</aside>

 # Authentication

 > To authorize, use this code: